smebad/DSA/README.md

 ## Repository Structure 📂
 - **DSA Practice**: Problem solutions and coding challenges.
-- **Concept Notes**: Detailed explanations of each topic, including visual aids.
+- **Concept Notes**: Detailed explanations of each topic using comments (#).
-- **Resources**: Tutorials, books, and other helpful learning materials.
+- **Resources**: Will be learning from different youtube tutorials, courses, and other helpful learning materials.

 ---